cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-language/fields.md

 </Aside>

 The Firewall Rules language includes fields that represent properties of an HTTP request body.
-Many of these return arrays containing the respective values.
-Those that do require the `[*]` index operator, which returns an array of values for each field.
+Many of these return [arrays](/cf-firewall-language/values#arrays) containing the respective values.

 The Cloudflare Firewall Rules language supports these HTTP body fields: